jaiveer67/Exoplanet-Explorer-System/README.md

 1. Clone this repo
 2. Set up a PHP server (e.g. using XAMPP or built-in PHP dev server)
 3. Ensure SQLite is enabled and database file is correctly referenced
-4. Run `exoplanet-explorer.php` in your browser
+4. Run `index.php` in your browser

 ---